NasalDaemon/clazz/README.md

 The future is here.
 Get out of economy and into first clazz.
 You still have to do some work, but you get a bunch of stuff for free, like universally objective strict total ordering between all conceivable clazzes.
 And nuples.

 # Supported compilers
-At the moment, only GCC 9.1+ with "-std=c++2a -fconcepts".
+At the moment, only GCC trunk with "-std=c++2a".
 More compilers will be compatible once they catch up to the C++2a standard, which still needs to be finalised.

 # Getting started